kirk86/devdotfiles/ubuntu/README.md

 *Todo:*

-1. add support for mlk intel
+1. port it for arch linux
+2. port it for OS X